MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/activityparty-entity.md

 ---
 title: "ActivityParty table (Microsoft Dataverse) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
 description: "An activity party represents a person or group associated with an activity.
-An activity can have multiple activity parties" ms.custom: "" ms.date: 03/25/2018 ms.reviewer: "pehecke"
+An activity can have multiple activity parties" ms.date: 01/04/2023 ms.reviewer: pehecke ms.topic: article

-ms.topic: "article"
+author: dmartens # GitHub ID
-author: "mayadumesh" # GitHub ID ms.subservice: dataverse-developer ms.author: "jdaly" # MSFT alias of Microsoft employees only
+ms.subservice: dataverse-developer
-manager: "ryjones" # MSFT alias of manager or PM counterpart search.audienceType:
+ms.author:  # MSFT alias of Microsoft employees only search.audienceType:
   - developer
 search.app: